 Pro plan: Free to teachers and students...forever

-Even state-of-the-art distance teaching tools for teachers won't work in certain situations, and the priority should be on making distance learning accessible rather than cutting-edge.
+Even state-of-the-art teaching tools won't work in certain situations, and the priority should be on making distance learning accessible rather than cutting-edge.
 Not every student will have the most up-to-date PC or steady high-speed internet service to support certain video modules or live streaming.

 Another challenge for remote teaching is maintaining IEPs and keeping students with disabilities on track.
 While some programs offer varying accommodations, teachers may have to look beyond the standard offerings for certain higher-risk students.

-Parents of disadvantaged learners can be a resource for teachers in these cases, since they have ongoing interaction with their student on the home front.
+Parents of disadvantaged learners can be a resource for teachers in these cases since they have ongoing interaction with their students on the home front.

 When possible, consider offline, downloadable learning options that can be completed and submitted later.
 Make every effort to ensure distance learning is helpful for the student - and not another obstacle to learn or prioritize.

-Whether you’ve been using e-learning software for years or you’re starting to embrace the trend because of a crisis, you’ll find that there are more solutions available than ever before.
+Whether you’ve been using digital tools for years or you’re starting to embrace the trend because of a crisis, you’ll find that there are more solutions available than ever before.

 Fortunately, the programs on our list are all designed with the busy educator in mind to offer you online support.
 They will help you get up to speed quickly and get your students learning.
 With education changing daily, the time to embrace distance learning tools is now.